Cooperation and impact

 Inventions and Business Ideas

-The research at the University produces many kinds of results: new knowledge, biological materials, softwares, databases, inventions and business ideas.
-They provide the basis for publications and collaborative projects but also for creating new business.
+The research at the university produces many kinds of results: new knowledge, biological materials, software, databases, inventions and business ideas.
+These provide the basis for publications and collaborative projects but also for creating new business.

-Employees of the University make appr.
-60 invention disclosures annually.
+Employees of the university make about 60 invention disclosures annually.
 About 15 % of them come from the focus area of Molecular and environmental basis for lifelong health.
-Annually one or two of them will be patented by the University.
+Annually one or two of them are patented by the university.
 The aim is to either license patented inventions or form a startup around them.

 Inventions and business ideas can be developed further e.g. in Tekes funded TUTLI-projects.
 Such funding aims to generate new research based business (new startups or licenses).

 Annually 2-4 new research-based startups are established.
-Altogether more than 60 research-based startups have been born from University of Oulu in the last ten years.
-Some of them are coming from the research made at the focus area of Molecular and environmental basis for lifelong health.
+Altogether more than 60 research-based startups have emerged from the University of Oulu in the last ten years.
+Some of them are coming from the research made at the research focus area of Molecular and environmental basis for lifelong health.
 For example

 BBS (Bioactive Bone Substitutes) develops biologically active medical device implants to be used in orthopedic surgery.